voibit/DAT255/docker/README.md

 ## fastai
 `Dockerfile` contains the my custom fastai image.
 It is based on [anibali's](https://github.com/anibali/docker-pytorch) pytorch image.
-The reason I did not use the official pytorch or fastai images is because they are not up to date, and dont contain pyaudio.
+The reason I did not use the official pytorch or fastai images is because they *were* not up to date, and did not contain torchaudio, nor cuda libraries for building lightGBM.
 Fastai is added by cherrypicking code from [here](https://github.com/fastai/docker-containers)

 LightGBM is build from source for gpu acceleration to work.
 It is not used by this project, but is useful in machine learing experimentation.